 Organizing your dashboard

-New widgets always appear in the bottom-left area of the dashboard, but can be reordered.
+New widgets always appear at the bottom of the dashboard, but can be reordered after adding.
 Saving your custom report preserves all layout, naming, filter, and column selections.
-Saved custom reports appear in the Custom reports section of the Report Center.